enze-chen/mi-book-2021/week_3/12/pull_requests.md

 ```

 When you have completed your section, scroll to the bottom and create a short title for this set of edits that you made (see above).
-By naming each set of changes, we are able to reference them later, so make sure the title is sufficiently descriptive.
 When you are done, click {guilabel}`Propose changes` to take you to the next page where you can see the lines you've changed.
 Near the top, you should see a box that says something like {guilabel}`compare: patch-1`.
 Make a note of the number.